-The Mastcam left (M-34, 34 mm focal length) and right (M-100, 100 mm focal length, thus ~3x better spatial resolution than the M-34) cameras each possess a filter

-138 wheel holding eight different optical filters for multispectral imaging.
-One position on 139 each camera is occupied by a broadband infrared-cutoff filter ("filter zero") for RGB 140 color imaging, making use of the 2x2 unit cell Bayer pattern bonded directly to the 141 detector to acquire three broadband visible wavelength channels.
-A second filter slot is taken by a narrow-band, 10-5 neutral-density-coated filter designed for direct solar 142 imaging.
-The remaining twelve filter positions are occupied by narrow-band filters 143 144 selected to characterize the visible to near-infrared reflectance spectra of rock, soil, and 145 other targets in the wavelength range of 445-1013 nm (see Table 1 and Figure 1 for 146 filter bandpass characteristics).
-The combination of filters between the two cameras 147 provides twelve unique (differing by more than a few nm; Bell et al. 2016) center 148 wavelengths for multispectral analysis, including the three RGB Bayer bands.
-Owing to the presence of the Bayer pattern, filters below 850 nm have different throughput 149 between nonequivalent Bayer pixels (Malin et al. 2010; Bell et al. 2012, 2016).
-When 150 151 lossy JPEG compression is used for downlink of observations made with these narrow-152 band filters (which it is for most cases), the flight software produces the full-size image 153 by bilinear interpolation from the Bayer color pixel with a wavelength response closest 154 to that of the filter itself, discarding the other Bayer pixels (see also the Software 155 Interface Specification (SIS) document for the instrument, Malin et al. (2013)).
-For filters 156 L2 and R2 the Bayer blue pixels are used, for L1 and R1 the greens, and for L3, L4, and 157 R3 the red pixels, effectively decreasing the spatial resolution at these wavelengths by a 158 factor of about 1.4 (for L1/R1) or 2 (for the other short-wavelength filters).
-The broadband filters L0 and R0 are demosaicked by the algorithm of Malvar et al. (2004) to 159 160 produce the individual red, green, and blue color images.
+The Mastcam left (M-34, 34 mm focal length) and right (M-100, 100 mm focal length, thus $\sim 3 \times$ better spatial resolution than the M-34) cameras each possess a filter wheel holding eight different optical filters for multispectral imaging.
+One position on each camera is occupied by a broadband infrared-cutoff filter ("filter zero") for RGB color imaging, making use of the 2×2 unit-cell Bayer pattern bonded directly to the detector to acquire three broadband visible wavelength channels.
+A second filter slot is taken by a narrow-band, 10-5 neutral-density-coated filter designed for direct solar imaging.
+The remaining 12 filter positions are occupied by narrow-band filters selected to characterize the visible to near-infrared reflectance spectra of rock, soil, and other targets in the wavelength range of 445-1013 nm (see Table 1 and Fig. 1 for filter bandpass characteristics).
+The combination of filters between the two cameras provides 12 unique (differing by more than a few nanometers; Bell et al. 2016 in review1) center wavelengths for multispectral analysis, including the three RGB Bayer bands.
+Owing to the presence of